 How can you cultivate the space within yourself required to listen well?
-What does it really mean to attach conscious meaning to the words you say or write?
+What does it really mean to attach conscious meaning to the words you say or write, linking each good thing to the next?
 How is this amplified when those words are executable code?

 "One's speaking must be shaped by the quality of the listener.
 So, when you're listening to me I am compelled to speak more sense.
 I am compelled to speak more truth.
 In a lot of modern conversations, no-one is listening, so no-one cares what they say [...]
 The quality of listening informs the quality of speaking."

 How can we build tools and digital spaces which encourage high-quality listening, rather than just meaningless self-promotion?